sensepost/hash-cracker/README.md

 ## Flags

-Note: flags are optional, by default hash-cracker will run with optimized kernels enabled.
+Note: flags are optional, by default hash-cracker will run with optimized kernels enabled and perform loopback actions.

 ```plain
         -l / --no-loopback